EliCohen/legal/mystocky/privacy-policy.md

 ### 4.1 Local Storage (Free and Premium Users)

-**All inventory data (items, locations, quantities, images) is stored on your device** using the secure, encrypted SwiftData database.
+**All inventory data (items, locations, quantities, images) is stored on your device** using a local SwiftData database.
 This local storage is the primary source of truth for your data.

-- **Encryption:** SwiftData on iOS automatically encrypts data at rest using the device's secure enclave
+- **Encryption:** Your data is protected at rest by **iOS Data Protection**, which encrypts files on your device using keys tied to your device passcode
-- **Backup:** iOS's native backup and restore feature (iCloud Backup or iTunes) includes App data
+- **Backup:** iOS's native backup and restore feature (iCloud Backup or Finder) includes App data
 - **Offline Capability:** You can fully access and manage your inventory without an internet connection

 ### 4.2 Cloud Storage (Premium Users Only)